Secure CheckoutPersonal information is secured with SSL technology.

-Rabies: Scientific Basis of the Disease and Its Management is an authoritative reference on current rabies virological, clinical, and public health knowledge and recommendations.
+Rabies: Basis of the Disease and Its Management, Fourth Edition is an authoritative reference on the current status of rabies, including the virological, clinical, and public health aspects and management recommendations.
 Rabies remains one of the most important global public health problems worldwide.
-Although many important developments have been made over the past century to combat this disease, rabies has become a re-emergent infection in the developing world.
-The Fourth Edition updates this classic reference with comprehensive coverage of the molecular virology, pathogenesis, vaccines, public health, immunology, and epidemiology of rabies.
-The Fourth Edition will be completely revised, and new chapters will cover historical developments in rabies intervention strategies, the evolution of rabies virus, modelling rabies control, and on the strategy for rabies elimination.
-Rabies, Fourth Edition provides physicians, public health advisors, epidemiologists, research scientists, and veterinarians with single source for authoritative and up-to-date information on the diagnosis, treatment, control and prevention of this fatal infectious virus.
+Although many important developments have been made over the past century to combat this disease, rabies has become a re-emergent infection in the resource-constrained countries.
+The Fourth Edition updates this classic reference with comprehensive coverage of the molecular virology, pathogenesis, immunology, vaccines, public health aspects, and epidemiology of rabies and is completely revised, with new chapters that will cover historical developments in rabies intervention strategies, the evolution of rabies virus, modeling rabies control, and on the strategy for rabies elimination.
+Rabies, Fourth Edition, provides physicians, veterinarians, public health advisors, epidemiologists, and research scientists with a single source for authoritative and up-to-date information on the diagnosis, treatment, control, and prevention of this fatal infectious virus.

-- Presents rabies as a re-emergent infection with a greater emphasis on a global perspective of the disease
+- Completely revised, the Fourth Edition presents rabies as a re-emergent infection with emphasis on a global perspective of the disease

 Anyone involved in diagnosing, treating, controlling and preventing this disease, including: scientists, rabies researchers, academic researchers, public health advisors, animal health professionals, epidemiologists, physicians, veterinarians

 1. A history of rabies - The foundation for global canine rabies elimination